bajamircea/bajamircea.github.io/_posts/2022-10-26-mockable-interfaces-idiom.markdown

 program after reading the GoF patterns book.
 For issues around inheritance, see talks like Sean Parent's talk ["Inheritance is the Base Class of Evil"][evil-inheritance].
-To keep the idiom usable you need to take active steps to avoid it's pitfalls.
+To keep the idiom usable you need to take active steps to avoid its pitfalls.

 Avoid the factory pattern where an interface returns another interface.
 Usually that requires additional unnecesary memory allocations.
 Return data from